- Current Students

 Baby antelope are called kids.

 According to a U.S. wildlife census conducted in 2013, there were more pronghorn in the state of Wyoming than there were people.

 An antelope's eyes are larger than an elephant's and their vision is eight times better than humans.
 In fact, antelope can see the slightest movement from four miles away.

-The University of Nebraska – Kearney Cheer & Dance Kids Camp is scheduled to take place on Saturday, February 7, 2015 from 2:00-4:00 p.m. in the Arena of the Health and Sports Center.
+The University of Nebraska – Kearney Cheer & Dance Kids Camp took place on Saturday, February 7, 2015 from 2:00-4:00 p.m. in the Arena of the Health and Sports Center.

-The campers will perform at halftime of the 5:30 p.m.
+The campers performed at halftime of the 5:30 p.m.
 Women's Basketball game located at the Health and Sports Center.
 Cost to participate is $25.00 and includes a camp t-shirt, snack, goody bag, and two parent tickets to the Loper basketball games that evening.

 If you have questions, please contact Laura Matthies at (308) 865-8523.